-The Coalition for Renewable Natural Gas recognized Roeslein Alternative Energy (RAE) for their developmental role in renewable natural gas-to-transportation fuel at its Ribbon Cutting Ceremony.
-Rudi Roeslein, President of Roeslein Alternative Energy and CEO of Roeslein & Associates, commented, “The accomplishments to date are the result of the hard work and perseverance of our team, and the resolve of our company . . .Read More
+The Coalition for Renewable Natural Gas recognized Roeslein Alternative Energy for their developmental role in renewable natural gas-to-transportation fuel at its Ribbon Cutting Ceremony.
+Rudi Roeslein, President of Roeslein Alternative Energy and CEO of Roeslein & Associates, accepted the award on behalf of his team.Read More

 It is with heavy hearts that we remember and recognize Bill T. Crawford – if it were not for Bill, and the men and women who worked tirelessly and often at great adversity alongside him, we would not be enjoying the wildlife heritage we have.
-They provided a model for the rest of our country that is still the best practice to be followed and improved upon.
-We need more people like Bill to carry the torch for our future generations.
-Thank you Bill for everything you've done.Read More
+They provided a model for the rest of our country that is still the best practice to be followed and improved upon.Read More

 In the last two decades, the Monarch butterflies population has decreased.
 They are just one of the many species that benefit from RAE’s 30/30 vision.
 This vision benefits farmers economically and positively impacts surrounding ecosystems by creating homes for various types of wildlife, providing erosion control, and preventing flooding.Read More